alttch/finac/doc/readme.rst

 Enterprise server and support
 -----------------------------

-Want to integrate Finac into your enterprise app or service?
+Want to integrate Finac into an own enterprise app or service?
 Need a support?
 Check `Finac Enterprise
 Server <https://www.altertech.com/products/fes/>`__.